 Climate Action with Public Transport

-The Presidencies of the COP23 and COP24 climate talks, which are held at the end of each year, have embarked on a year-long global consultation process for achieving greater climate action.
-Called the ‘Talanoa Dialogue’, it will provide the opportunity for countries, cities, the business sector, investors and civil society to assess progress made towards achieving the goals of the Paris Agreement on climate change and share ideas, recommendations and information that can contribute towards increasing ambition under the Paris Agreement and the Sustainable Development Goals.
+Each year the climate talks (COPs) provides the opportunity for countries, cities, the business sector, investors and civil society to assess progress made towards achieving the goals of the Paris Agreement on climate change and share ideas, recommendations and information that can contribute towards achieving the Agreement and the Sustainable Development Goals.

 Global Climate Action Partnership

-The UITP Declaration will help to inform the COP24 Dialogue in that by demonstrating implementation of the projects pledged, it will show that climate action with public transport is possible and a key solution to tackling emissions in the transport sector.
-It will also help demonstrate that UITP can support national ambition and implementation on public transport which will allow countries to be more ambitious on climate change in support of the Paris Agreement.
+The UITP Declaration shows that climate action with public transport is possible and each year UITP reports progress on project implementation.
+It helps demonstrate that public transport is a key solution to tackling emissions which will allow countries to be more ambitious on climate change in support of the Paris Agreement.

 - Climate Action and Public Transport: Analysis of Planned Actions (2014)